willamjonathan/HTML_ErrorIdentifier/README.md

 3. Wilbert Wirawan Ichwan 2501963186
 4. William Jonathan Mulyadi 2502045683

-## Repo Directory 🧭
+## Manuals 🧭
-Please run the GUI.py inside the main folder.
+1. Please run the GUI.py inside the main folder.
+   * Upload the html file
+   * Click validate html button

-The testing html_files folder can be used for html dummy to test this project!
+3. The testing html_files folder can be used for html dummy to test this project!

 ## External Links ℹ️
 1. [Video demonstration]()